Duress Badges for Healthcare Staff: Activation Methods and What to Test

 Most health systems have all three contexts:

-• Field workers — GPS-based devices for off-campus home visits and community work
+• Field workers: GPS-based devices for off-campus home visits

-If you're evaluating badges, ask whether the vendor's platform covers the other scenarios on the same system.
+Ask whether the vendor's platform covers all three on the same system.
 Fragmented coverage across multiple vendors means fragmented alerting, fragmented training, and fragmented accountability.
 The full evaluation framework covers fixed-button and field-based options.
 Behavioral health units present unique constraints that the psychiatric unit duress guide addresses separately.

 What to Test Before You Commit

 Walk the dead zones.
-Underground parking structures and basements are documented signal dead zones where concrete and metal block most wireless signals [5].
+Parking structures and basements are where concrete and metal block most wireless signals [5].
 Test the badge in:

 • Every stairwell and basement corridor